Agent Carter season 2: Filming

 Filming for the season began on August 31, and ended on December 19, 2015, with Edward J. Pei serving as director of photography.
 Unlike the first season, episodes were filmed concurrently, two at a time.
 Discussing the series' location move, Head of Marvel Television Jeph Loeb explained that "Agent Carter season one took place in New York in 1946.
 It wasn't like we could go to New York and find 1946, so we shot in L.A.
 But that's part of the reason that when we talked about it, we said, 'You know what?
 This season let's stay in L.A.'
 Because so much of L.A. still looks like it did in 1946."
 Butters expanded by saying the move to L.A. "was something we had talked about in the middle of the first season...[and] we realized that not only was it a good idea for the storytelling, but also...it's much easier for us to shoot L.A. for L.A. than try to shoot L.A. for New York."
 She added the season hoped to film at Musso & Frank Grill, the Formosa Cafe, the Griffith Observatory, racetracks, piers, and other locations in Downtown Los Angeles.

-The Universal Studios backlot serves as the backlot for the film studio Stark starts, Stark Pictures, with filming also taking place at the Los Angeles River.
+The Universal Studios Lot serves as the backlot for the film studio Stark starts, Stark Pictures, with filming also taking place at the Los Angeles River.
 The Dunbar Hotel, a famous jazz club where both African-Americans and Caucasians would attend, is portrayed in the season.
-The showrunners looked to the films LA Confidential, Chinatown, The Big Heat, and The Lady from Shanghai when shaping the visuals for the season, with additional research provided by Pei.
+The showrunners looked to the films L.A.
+Confidential, Chinatown, The Big Heat (1953), and The Lady from Shanghai (1947) when shaping the visuals for the season, with additional research provided by Pei.
 Butters said, "it doesn't feel like a different show.
 It just feels like an evolution of the show."